koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 #### Chapter Notes
 - The question Bill asks to Steve Masters when he is appointed is notable

 > What do you want most from me?
-And what don’t you want?”
+And what don't you want?”

 - So is the answer he receives